 Other schemes are more complicated, and more lucrative.
-They may involve a notice that the sender of the original fee has been "accepted," and for a couple of dollars more, he or she is urged to return an "application" to rush along the referral process,
+They may involve a no- next week, it will probably tice that the sender of the orig- mean you have been taken and for a couple of dollars advertiser had not misrepresen- more, he or she is urged to re- any length of time, we must turn an "application" to rush along the referral process.

-If the consumer doesn't hear any more after that, real disappointment sets in, By then enough time and effort and hope has been invested that the person really feels cheated, and turns to an agency such as our Consumer Protection Division, or a county or district attorney, or the few years.
-There is very little we can do about the current situation, but we certainly should do all we can and if burning our holiday lights a few hours a night or for a shorter length of time or not at all, only indicates that Ozonans are patroitic, then I say we should
+If the consumer doesn't Most of the frauds which are hear any more after that, real disappointment sets in.
+By then enough time and effort and hope has been invested that the person really feels cheated, and turns to an agency such as our Consumer Protection Division, or a county or district attorney, or the U.S. Postal Inspector.

-U. S. Postal Inspector.
-If you have any doubts, or complaints, do notify the Attomey General's Consumer Protection Division office in Austin, Houston, El Paso, Lubbock, San Antonio or Dallas, or your better business bureau,

-Kitty's Korbor we might as well tighten our belts and stick it out for a
+If you have any doubts, or complaints, do notify the Attorney General's Consumer Protection Division office in or your better business bureau, Kitty's Korner we might as well tighten our belts and stick it out for a few years.